Crypto Data from Bybit: OHLC & Live Prices ๐Ÿ“‰

 symbol string Symbol name

-list array An string array of individual candle
+list array An array of string values representing a single candle:

 • list[0]: startTime – Start time of the candle (ms)